LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 150

-**Description:** The kill date of each leak in number of days.
+**Description:** The natural kill date of each leak in number of days.
+Represents leak removal from the leak pool due to routine maintenance, refits, retrofits, and other unintentional leak repairs.

 **Notes on acquisition:** Estimate from empirical data or use previously published value.

 **Notes of caution:** This value is highly uncertain and likely depends on context.
+Sensitivity analyses should be used to explore the impact of different NRd values.

 ### make_maps